vicuna-io/style-guide/README.md

   - Static Factory Method - *When having a few (1-3) fields*
   - Builder Class - *When having a more fields*
-  - Factory Class - *When the construction of a class is compilated or requires reused dependencies.*
+  - Factory Class - *When the construction of a class is complicated or requires reused dependencies.*

 ```java
 // BAD